Aflatoxin B1 Issue

-For questions or comments about the SecureFeed Aflatoxin protocol in maize, please contact the employees of Program Products (+31 (0) 85-7731945 or firstname.lastname@example.org)
+For any questions or remarks about the SecureFeed Aflatoxin Protocol, please contact the staff of Programme Products by sending an e-mail to (firstname.lastname@example.org)